benniep/RabbitMQ/README.md

 # RabbitMQ
-# This is two applications that will send and receive user input to RabbitMQ
+# These are two applications that will send and receive user input to RabbitMQ